xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 This not only shows that we can reduce the original matrices to just tuples, but it also tells us how to combine them!
 And based on the way we constructed the operation it is trivially associative too.
 Giving us a semigroup.
-An while identity matrix has corresponding representation in our new structure making it a monoid, we don't need it now.
+And while the identity matrix has a corresponding representation in our new structure making it a monoid, we don't need it now.
 Cherry on top?
+Haskell's

-Haskell's [`Semigroup` class has method `stimes`](https://hackage-content.haskell.org/package/ghc-internal-9.1401.0/docs/src/GHC.Internal.Base.html#stimes) that does what we need, and the default implementation does it the way that we want!
+[`Semigroup` class has method `stimes`](https://hackage-content.haskell.org/package/ghc-internal-9.1401.0/docs/src/GHC.Internal.Base.html#stimes) that does what we need, and the default implementation does it the way that we want!